fxboxed/eugo/content/turkey/specials/beaches/_index.md

 It's the perfect way to unwind after a day of swimming and sunbathing.

-You can also find [Datca tours](https://www.tripadvisor.com/Attractions-g311316-Activities-Datca_Mugla_Province_Turkish_Aegean_Coast.html) to explore the area.

 ### Surrounding Natural Beauty

 Ovabuku is surrounded by beautiful countryside, with fragrant pine trees and carob groves adding to the _picturesque setting_.